-Today we will be visiting at the most sacred site to the Bahai religion.
-The Bahai Gardens in Acre.
-Let’s begin!
+Today we will visit the most sacred site of the Bahai religion: Bahai Gardens in Acre.

-- Akko and Acre refer to the same city, And I use these names interchangeably.
-Moreover, if you are interested, you can find additional details about this ancient city in my guide about Acre.
+- You can find additional details about this ancient city in my guide about Acre.

-- In this post, I will not go into the Bahai faith and extra background information.
-If you are interested in learning more, then check out my post about Bahai Gardens in Haifa.
+- I will not go into the Bahai faith and extra background information in this post.
+If you are interested in learning more, check out my post about Bahai Gardens in Haifa.

-- Since my camera was broken during this visit.
-I photographed using my rather old smartphone.
+- Since my camera was broken during this visit, I photographed it using my old smartphone.
 Thus the photos in this post are worse than usual.

 Bahai Gardens are located in the Northern part of Acre.
 Near the northern entrance to the city from road #4.